iconify/iconify-figma/README.md

-This is a development version!

-Unlike version 2 that was built with React, this version is built with Svelte.
-Plug-in is based on [Iconify Icon Finder](https://github.com/iconify/icon-finder).
-Using shared code base with other icon pickers makes it easier to maintain plug-in.

-Currently, this plug-in does not work.
-UI is working, you can see it by building plug-in (run `npm run build`) and opening demo/index.html in browser.
-If you want a working version, use plug-in from master branch of this repository.

 # Iconify plug-in for Figma

-Import Material Design Icons, FontAwesome, Jam Icons, EmojiOne, Twitter Emoji and many other icons (more than 60 icon sets containing over 50,000 icons) to Figma document as vector shapes.
+Import Material Design Icons, FontAwesome, Jam Icons, EmojiOne, Twitter Emoji and many other icons (more than 100 icon sets containing over 100,000 icons) to Figma document as vector shapes.

 ## What is Iconify?